ocarn-97/PasswordManager/README.md

 ****Password Manager****

 Password Manager is a simple console-based application written in C# that allows users to manage their passwords.
-It provides basic functionalities such as adding, deleting, updating, and retrieving account information.
+It provides basic functionalities such as adding, deleting, updating, and retrieving account information as well as generating and checking passwords.

 ****Features****